NVIDIA-ISAAC-ROS/greenwave_monitor/README.md

 ### Manual Launch (ros2 topic hz mode)

-Alternatively, you can monitor specific topics by using the launch file:
+If you want to use the tool as C++ based ros2 topic hz, you can do so with the following:

 ```bash
 ros2 launch greenwave_monitor hz.launch.py topics:='["/topic1", "/topic2"]'